 CIO50 2018 #4: Dr Zoran Bolevich, NSW Health

-Since commencing in the role in mid-2015, Dr Bolevich has created the eHealth Strategy for NSW 2016-2026, which underpins the transformation by guiding eHealth investment, implementation and service delivery.
+Since commencing in the role in mid-2015, Dr Bolevich has created the eHealth Strategy for NSW Health: 2016-2026, which underpins the transformation by guiding eHealth investment, implementation and service delivery.

 This is a massive undertaking which involves transitioning 140,000 staff from a system that relies heavily on paper, to a digitally-enabled and integrated platform delivering better patient experiences and quality health outcomes.